Roman Salanoa: Munster

 Salanoa moved to Leinster's rivals Munster ahead of the 2020–21 season on a two-year contract, and made his competitive debut for the province in their 2020–21 Pro14 round two fixture against Scottish side Edinburgh on 10 October 2020, which Munster won 25–23.
 Salanoa scored his first try for Munster in their 31–17 win against Italian side Benetton in round 16 of the 2020–21 Pro14 on 19 March 2021, and made his Champions Cup debut for the province in their 35–14 away win against English club Wasps in round 1 of the 2021–22 Champions Cup on 12 December 2021.
 Salanoa signed a three-year contract extension with Munster in January 2022.
-He started in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.
+He started in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022, and came on as a replacement in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

 International career with Ireland

 Salanoa was selected in the Emerging Ireland squad that travelled to South Africa to participate in the Toyota Challenge against Currie Cup teams Free State Cheetahs, Griquas and Pumas in September–October 2022.
 He featured as a replacement in Emerging Ireland's 54–7 opening win against Griquas on 30 September, started in the 28–24 win against the Pumas on 5 October, before featuring as a replacement again in the 21–14 win against the Cheetahs on 9 October.

 Following the Toyota Challenge, Salanoa was also selected in the Ireland A panel that joined the senior Ireland team after round 7 of the 2022–23 United Rugby Championship to face an All Blacks XV on 4 November 2022.
 After Tadhg Furlong was ruled out of Ireland's opening round fixture of the 2023 Six Nations Championship against Wales, Salanoa provided injury cover with the senior squad.